 - All treatment guidelines should now recommend ART for all people living with HIV.

 - ART stops HIV stops reproducing once viral load becomes undetectable.

-After ART brings viral load down to less than 50 copies/mL, treatment can last for many years.
+After ART brings viral load down to less than 50 copies/mL, treatment can continue working for many years.